ngardiner/ngardiner.github.io/ha.md

 ### Network Switching and Routing

-Our Home Automation switching and routing platform provides a network backbone of up to 4Gbps, though the use of Link Aggregation on TP-Link gigabit POE switches.
+Our Home Automation switching and routing platform provides a network backbone of up to 4Gbps, though the use of Link Aggregation on TP-Link Gigabit POE switches.
 These form the core distribution network throughout the house, with 2 ports aggregated together in each direction, carrying all of the VLANs throughout the house.

+Each of the backbone switches are connected to one TP-Link Archer C7 Gigabit Wifi router.
+These routers offer an additional 4 ports, 1 of which is reserved for WAN connectivity, and another reserved to connect to a TP-Link TL-MR3020 or TL- which were previously used as Wifi routers, but have been converted into "smart switches" capable of offloading some of the network services

+All of the switches + routers outside of the backbone POE routers are running OpenWRT

 ### Virtualization Platform